BlockScience/reflexer/README.md

 * `lib/` - third party libraries modified for use within models and simulations, such as Scipy which had to be patched
 * `logs/` - output directory for cadCAD model logs (local only, in `.gitignore`)
 * `models/` - system and subsystem models, as well as ML/regression model development
-* `notebooks/` - lab notebooks for model simulation and visualization using cadCAD
+* `notebooks/` - lab notebooks for model simulation and visualization using cadCAD (some notebooks have synced `.py` templates, see "Jupyter Notebook" below)
 * `plots/` - static plots used in notebooks
 * `simulations/` - execution of simulation notebooks using Papermill
-* `templates/` - templates for generating certain notebooks
 * `tests/` - `pytest` tests and misc. testing resources
 * `utils/` - utility code used within notebooks, for example generating plots